Today's Articles

 Sonny Stitt

-*On this date in 1924, Edward “Sonny” Stitt was born.
-He was a Black jazz saxophonist, one of the most consistently important reed musicians in the history of jazz.
+*Edward “Sonny” Stitt was born on this date in 1924.
+He was a Black jazz saxophonist and one of jazz's most consistently important reed musicians.

-As traditional jazz grew compliant to the rock and roll of the 1960s and beyond, important jazz figures such as Stitt seemed to fade from the ear and hearts of the public.
+As traditional jazz grew compliant to the rock and roll of the 1960s and beyond, essential jazz figures such as Stitt seemed to fade from the public's ear and heart.
 Always conscious of his musical identity, he switched from alto saxophone to tenor to avoid comparisons between his music and that of Charlie Parker.
-He proved to be equally talented on the tenor, alto, and baritone saxophone as well.
+He also proved to be equally talented on the tenor, alto, and baritone saxophone.
 Sonny Stitt died on July 22, 1982, in Washington, D.C.

 All That Jazz The Illustrated Story of Jazz Music